 The author intentionally didn’t want to dive into electrical and plumbing.
 It is hard to cover these two subjects in short chapters.
-For example, working with electricity should be left for professional electricians.
-So, it would be wise to hire an electrician and you should not do wiring yourself.
+For example, working with electricity should be left to professional electricians.
+So, it would be wise to hire an electrician and you should not do the wiring yourself.

 Below you’ll find a few top-ranked guides on plumbing and wiring that we highly recommend.
-However, before spending your time and money on these, get the “How to build a tiny house” book first.
+However, before spending your time and money on these, get the “How to build a tiny house step-by-step” book first.
 Then you’ll decide if you’ll be able to handle the project.

 Black & Decker The Complete Guide to Wiring

 Updated 7th Edition: Current with 2017-2020 Electrical Codes

 Black & Decker The Complete Guide to Plumbing

 Updated 7th Edition: Completely Updated to Current Codes